Lucag02/Progetto_Programmazione/Google_tests/lib/googletest/README.md

 include(FetchContent)
 FetchContent_Declare(
   googletest
-  # Specify the commit you depend on and update it regularly.
+  # Specify the commit you depend on and updatePosition it regularly.
   URL https://github.com/google/googletest/archive/5376968f6948923e2411081fd9372e71a59d8e77.zip
 )
 # For Windows: Prevent overriding the parent project's compiler/linker settings